How often have you passed by the Belgian Endive in the grocery store and wondered what to do with those oblong pale green heads of lettuce?

 • 180+% of your recommended daily amount (RDA) of folate

 • 220+% of your RDA of Vitamin A

 • 1480+% of your RDA of Vitamin K

 • 55+% of your RDA of Vitamin C

 Belgian endive also contains thiamin, riboflavin, niacin, vitamins E&K, manganese, potassium, calcium, iron, zinc, phosphorous, magnesium, copper, iron, omega-3, and choline.

 Those are some serious nutrients delivered by such an uncommon veggie!

 Belgian endive makes a great addition to salads and appetizers.
 When cooked, endive has an interesting texture and a more mellow flavor than it does when it’s eaten raw.

-Try cooking Belgian endive as a side dish by searing, sautéing, steaming, baking or stir frying it.
+Try cooking Belgian endive as a side dish by searing, sautéing, steaming, baking, or stir-frying it.
 Or, serve smoked salmon or caviar on raw leaves for a pretty hors d’oeuvre.

 At the market, look for Belgian endive with crisp yellow and white leaves.
 When you get your Belgian endive home, store it in a dark, cool place.
-Ideally, you should wrap it in paper towel inside a bag in the fridge.
+Ideally, you should wrap it in a paper towel inside a bag in the fridge.
 Wash only when ready to use, and eat it up within three days if possible.